ItamarSa/Tenner-Back/README.md

-mister-backend is a powerful backend with:
+Tenner-backend is a powerful backend with:
 *.
 Auth and REST
 *.
 Route splitting
 *.
 Middlewares